 8. Don’t have any expectations.
 Be open to the outcome.

-9. Make sure to use a waterproof ink so it will not bleed if you’re using an ink line in your work.
+9. Make sure to use waterproof ink so it will not bleed if you’re using an ink line in your work.
 I use Noodler’s Bullet Proof Black Fountain pen ink.

-10. On the contrary, you can use a colored ink that does bleed and this can have a fantastic effect.
+10. On the contrary, you can use colored ink that does bleed and this can have a fantastic effect.

 11. Wet the area first with clean water then apply the paint when painting large areas.
 It will lay and read more evenly.

-Watercolor has been my preferred medium for a few years now, but it actually took me awhile to figure it out.
-Watercolor can be a tricky medium, but I find that the absolutely most important thing is, to use paper the right paper.
+Watercolor has been my preferred medium for a few years now, but it actually took me a while to figure it out.
+Watercolor can be a tricky medium, but I find that the absolutely most important thing is to use paper the right paper.
 When the paper is too light, no matter how good you are with the watercolors, it just won’t come out right.
 So that is truly worth the little extra investment.
 I personally don’t use any paper under 180 lb, and actually mostly prefer that It is at about 300 lb.
-Then you have a bit more room to work with the layers, colors and textures, without the paper buckling because of all the water.
+Then you have a bit more room to work with the layers, colors, and textures, without the paper buckling because of all the water.

 2. ALWAYS have lots of water handy.
-It makes it easy to clean the brushes, and wet them before applying more color.
+It makes it easy to clean the brushes and wet them before applying more color.
 And when the water starts getting murky CHANGE IT.
 I must admit, this took me a looooong time to learn (maybe because I am a slightly lazy person, oh well…) But it makes a huge difference when you paint and mix colors. this way you avoid ruining the vibrance and opacity of the colors.

 3. Create a whole picture using a limited amount of colors.
 Only allowing yourself to use blue, for example, forces you to push outside of your comfort zone and play with the different nuances of the colors.
 This way you can test how the color looks mixed with different amounts of water and so on.

-I like to use different kinds of materials like sea water (instead of tap water) that includes salt inside, creating strange effects on the paper.
-That may be because I love to do watercolor sketches at the beach in the summer so I try everything around me like sand to make textures or drop raki (turkish traditional alcohol) to make sparkles and that also brings a nice smell to the paper cause of anise.
+I like to use different kinds of materials like sea water (instead of tap water) that includes salt, creating strange effects on the paper.
+That may be because I love to do watercolor sketches at the beach in the summer so I try everything around me like sand to make textures or drop raki (Turkish traditional alcohol) to make sparkles and that also brings a nice smell to the paper cause of anise.
 Watercolor is an experimental art.
 You should try to use whatever you see, like a drop of tea or a blood of strawberry.